cryptoalgebra/Algebra/README.md

 ### Deploy
 Firstly you need to create `.env` file in the root directory of project as in `env.example`.

-To deploy all modules in specific network:
+To deploy in specific network:
 ```
 $ node scripts/deployAll.js <network>
 ```